biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

         # enter the `less` command followed by the file name you want to
         # open:
         (base) m_jan2020@mjan2020VirtualBox:~/course/data$ less SAMEA2569438.chr10_2.fastq.gz
+        # press 'q' if you want to exit

 ## Preparing the reference genome